 When you have people who you can talk openly with, people who will pray for you, people who care about you, people who will bring meals or offer other practical help, then you will not be carrying this burden alone.

-The Chaos and The Clutter Community Center is an online support and resource center offering that “me too” feeling to moms who are parenting children with high needs, particularly those with kids who have trauma, attachment or sensory related needs.
+Parenting in The Chaos and The Clutter is an online support and resource center offering that “me too” feeling to moms who are parenting children with high needs, particularly those with kids who have trauma, attachment or sensory related needs.
 I would love to have you join us!